What is it like to move to and live in Lisbon?

 Home town: Bandon, a small town in the south of Ireland

-“I grew up in Ireland and, after I left home, I moved to Edinburgh where I ended up working in an online marketing agency.
-That’s where I met my girlfriend as well.
-After a few years working in online marketing, we decided that this was the perfect career for freelancing and traveling with and we began making plans to hit the road.
+“I grew up in Ireland.
+After I left home, I moved to Edinburgh where I ended up working in an online marketing agency, which is where I met my girlfriend as well.

 Keeping on the subject of food, I haven’t grown tired of pastéis de nata yet and I’ve been eating them for a long time.
 I’m always hearing about new pastelarias that are rumored to be better than Pastéis de Belém so I spend a lot of time hunting them down.”